-A clean, heated place, locked where practical, in which lunches may be eaten shall be provided.
+- 32.01 If suitable drinking water is not already available on a job site, the employer shall provide suitable drinking water and disposable cups which shall be kept readily accessible for the workmen. - 32.02 A clean, heated place, locked, in which lunches may be eaten shall be provided, where practical.
 Adequate shelter for storage and change of clothing, modern proper flush toilets, urinals and wash basins are to be provided on all jobs by the Employer, at the commencement of the Employer's phase of the project.
 Where job conditions do not permit these sanitary facilities to be established, then other conditions may be agreed upon between the Employer and the Union.
 These facilities will be appropriately heated.
-They will be maintained in a clean and sanitary condition and subject to Union and health department inspection.
+They will be maintained in a clean and sanitary condition and subject to Union and health department inspection. - 32.03 Where wash-up facilities are not provided, hand cleaners and paper towels will be made available by the Employer at no cost to the employee. - 32.04 In the event that sanitary toilet facilities are not provided, no employee will be penalized for leaving the job in case of necessity.